Israeli NGOs feel the heat from Netanyahu's new government

 “It’s part of a broader effort to limit the political space, to constrict the freedom of opposing views,” said Duss.

-Additional reporting by Dan Williams and Luke Baker, Editing by Luke Baker and Crispian Balmer
+Additional reporting by Luke Baker, Editing by Luke Baker and Crispian Balmer